jpdery/moobile-core-doc/Source/Control/Control.md

 ### isDisabled() {#isDisabled}

-Indicate whether the control is disabled.
+Indicate whether this control is disabled.

 #### Returns:

-- `Boolean` Whether the control is disabled.
+- `Boolean` Whether this control is disabled.

 -----

 ### setSelected(value) {#setSelected}

-Sets whether the control is selected.
+Sets whether this control is selected.
 The CSS class `is-selected` is added to the control element upon being disabled.

 #### Parameters:

 Name    | Type    | Description
 ------- | ------- | -----------
-`value` | Boolean | Whether the control is selected.
+`value` | Boolean | Whether this control is selected.

 #### Returns: